magento/devdocs/guides/v2.2/config-guide/bootstrap/magento-modes.md

 ## Developer mode

-You can run the Magento software in developer mode when you're extending or customizing it.
+Run Magento in developer mode when you are extending or customizing it.

 In developer mode: